According to today's International Herald Tribune...

 - - -

-José Apesteguia and Ignacio Palacios-Huerta's "Psychological Pressure in Competitive: Environments: Evidence from a Randomized Natural Experiment"
+UPDATE: Anonymous comment points us to José Apesteguia and Ignacio Palacios-Huerta's "Psychological Pressure in Competitive: Environments: Evidence from a Randomized Natural Experiment"

 Abstract: This paper studies the behavior of professional subjects involved in a dynamic competition in their own natural environment.
 The setting is a penalty shoot-out in soccer where two teams compete in a tournament framework taking turns in a sequence of five penalty kicks each.
 As the kicking order is determined by the random outcome of a coin flip, the treatment and control